 Recommendation: Because some quantities of radioactive materials are potentially dangerous to human health if not properly handled, the Nuclear Regulatory Commission (NRC) should take action to better track and secure these materials and verify the legitimacy of the licenses for those who seek to possess them.
 Specifically, NRC should take the steps needed to include category 3 sources in the National Source Tracking System and add agreement state category 3 licenses to the Web-based Licensing System as quickly as reasonably possible.
+(Agreement states are states that enter into agreements with NRC to operate their own radioactive materials licensing program.)

-Actions Needed: NRC neither explicitly agreed nor disagreed with this recommendation but stated that it would consider our recommendation as part of an existing working group.
-In August 2017, the working group provided a staff analysis on these issues to the Commission and recommended against including category 3 sources in the National Source Tracking System or adding information on agreement state category 3 licenses to the Web-based Licensing System.
-As of February 2023, NRC had no plans to put category 3 quantities into the National Source Tracking System, according to agency officials.
-We continue to believe that by implementing our recommendation, NRC would have greater assurance that bad actors could not manipulate the system, such as by altering a paper license to acquire radioactive materials in aggregate greater than what they are authorized to possess.
+Action Needed: NRC neither agreed nor disagreed with this recommendation but stated that it would consider our recommendation as part of an existing working group.
+In August 2017, the working group provided an analysis on these issues to the Commission and recommended against including both category 3 sources in the National Source Tracking System and adding information on agreement state category 3 licenses to the Web-based Licensing System.
+As of February 2024, NRC has not changed its position.
+We continue to believe that by implementing our recommendation, NRC would have greater assurance that bad actors could not manipulate the system, such as by altering a paper license to acquire radioactive materials that are, in aggregate, greater than what they are authorized to possess.